StandardisationDE

 LawEU

-Article 5 of the EU AI Act prohibits AI systems that violate fundamental rights, such as manipulative, exploitative, or social scoring practices.
-It also bans AI systems for real-time remote biometric identification in public spaces for law enforcement, except in urgent cases.
-The regulation mandates safeguards and proportionality conditions.
+Article 5 of the EU AI Act prohibits certain AI systems that violate fundamental rights, such as manipulative, exploitative, or social scoring practices.
+This includes AI systems for criminal risk assessment, untargeted data scraping for facial recognition, and real-time biometric identification in public spaces.
+Exceptions are possible if legal safeguards are followed.

 Source: European Commission / AI Act Service Desk